kjhealy/kieranhealy.hugo/content/blog/apple-mobility-data.markdown

 ---
 title: "Apple's COVID Mobility Data"
 date: 2020-04-23T08:16:08-04:00
-categories: [Sociology,Visualization,Apple]
+categories: [Sociology,Visualization,Apple,R]
 footnotes: false
 htmlwidgets: false
 mathjax: false
 ---

 Apple recently released [a batch of mobility data](https://www.apple.com/covid19/mobility) in connection with the COVID-19 pandemic.
-The data is aggregated from requests for directions in Apple Maps and is provided at the level of whole countries and also of a selection of large cities around the world.
+The data is aggregated from requests for directions in Apple Maps and is provided at the level of whole countries and also for a selection of large cities around the world.
 I folded the dataset into the [covdata package for R](https://kjhealy.github.io/covdata/) that I've been updating, as I plan to use it this Fall in a course I'll be teaching.
 Here I'll take a quick look at some of the data.
 Along the way---as it turns out---I end up reminding myself of a lesson I've learned before about making sure you understand your measure before you think you understand what it is showing.

 Apple released time series data for countries and cities for each of three modes of getting around: driving, public transit, and walking.
 The series begins on January 13th and, at the time of writing, continues down to April 20th.
 The mobility measures for every country or city are indexed to 100 at the beginning of the series, so trends are relative to that baseline.
 We don't know anything about the absolute volume of usage of the Maps service.